Vyral/mark-ramey/_posts/2021-10-04-4-steps-to-make-the-buying-process-easy.md

 Here are the four most crucial steps that will make your home-buying process smooth, easy, and efficient:

 **1\.
 Schedule a consultation with an agent.** Your real estate agent needs to clearly understand your wants and needs.
-What do you want in a home, what’s important to you?
+What do you want in a home; what’s important to you?
 We also need to know where you want to live and what your budget is.
 During the consultation, we’ll discuss the market with you and strategies for how you can beat the competition.
 Then we’ll talk about whether you’re paying with cash or getting financing.

 **2\.
 Connect with a lender.** A great agent will ensure you’re meeting with someone who will look out for your interests, get you a good deal, and make sure you clearly understand the process.
 A good lender will ensure you understand how much you can afford in your monthly payments, how much cash you’ll need to close (down payment and closing costs), how much you qualify for, and whether you need to sell your current home first.